 However, most parents and districts think that a reapplication is necessary yearly.
 Section 46600 contradicts this presumption and reapplication may be unnecessary.

 The reason I say "may" when the code seems so clear is that Districts can be slow to recognize legal change (this change went into effect in 2011) and this means there may be some "disagreement" among them on whether a new application is needed yearly.
+Districts may also try to do an end run around the code and make reapplication a "condition" of continued attendance.

 If a parent wishes to be absolutely certain that his/her child may continue attending without reapplication, they should obtain confirmation from the districts involved.
 Or, if they reapply and are "rejected," may try to use this section (among others) to lodge an appeal.